Join Date: May 2017

 Location: Crested Butte, CO

-Its been about 6 years since I have gotten my arms wet in a tank of my own, and hours ago as I am sitting on my couch recovering from a hernia operation I decided in an instant, ITS TIME!
+Its been about 6 years since I have gotten my arms wet in a tank of my own, and yesterday as I was sitting on my couch recovering from a hernia operation I decided in an instant, ITS TIME!
 I did a little research on what exactly I wanted to do and now Im going for it!
 The difference this time around being, I can afford what I need(ok maybe what I want)...
 Anyways, here is whats going down..
 I just placed an order with Buceplant.com, and I have to say my experience with them thus far has been very positive, any questions I had were answered in minutes and I was even able to get some scaping materials that they did not have listed on their site.
 Here is what I am anxiously awaiting:

 Ultum Nature Systems 45U 9.3gal 17.71"x 11.02"x11.02"